Your Total Compensation Is Way More Than Just Salary—Here's How to Figure Out How Much You're Really Paid

 "I don't know why everyone lands solely on salary," says Rob King, CLTC, a financial advisor with Northwestern Mutual.
 "I feel like in the world of 2020 and beyond, that will change."

-Your total compensation consists of the entire employee experience and goes way beyond base salary and incentives, says Dena Faccio, SVP of compensation, benefits, HR resolution team, and workforce analytics at Voya Financial, a financial services company.
+Your total compensation consists of the entire employee experience and goes way beyond base salary and incentives, says Dena Faccio, SVP of Total Rewards, Employee Relations & Workforce Analytics at Voya Financial, a financial services company.
 At Voya, Faccio says, total compensation is direct compensation (including base salary, annual cash incentives, and equity-based long-term incentives), company-sponsored benefits like a pension and 401(k) plans and health insurance, and work-life balance benefits including paid time off, back-up child care, paid parental leave, and tuition reimbursement.
 It's so much more than salary, but salary gets the most attention.

 "It's the least complex of the elements of compensation—it's paid in cash and on a regular basis (e.g., weekly or bi-monthly), making it easiest to understand and manage," Faccio says.